-During your study of ICT you have already made several choices.
-Before even starting you have made a choice between demand-based and course-based and of your preferred language to study in.
-During the startsemester you picked your preferred profile and made a decision between bachelor and associate degree.
-Recently you chose this specialisation and with that we will have a diverse group of students based on these previous choices.
+During your study ICT you have already made several choices.
+Before even starting you made a choice between demand based and course based and made a decision of your preferred language to follow your study.
+During startsemester you picked your preferred profile and made a decision between bachelor and associate degree.
+Recently you choose this specialisation and with that we will have a diverse group of students based on these previously made choices.

-In the specialisations all students from different teaching methods and profiles will join together into one class.
-To facilitate all students, the lectures and workshops will be given in English.
-If possible, tutors can coach students individually or in small groups in Dutch as long as all attending students are able to follow the feedback and discussions.
+In the specialisation routes all students from different teaching methods and profiles will join together into one class.
+To enable all students, the lectures and workshops will be given in English.
+If possible, tutors can coach students individually or in small groups in Dutch as well as long as all attending students are able to follow the feedback and discussions.

-In Canvas a base structure will be provided with a clear overview of lectures, workshops, assignments and deadlines.
-There will still be room to follow your own path (demand-based).
+In Canvas a good structure will be provided with a clear overview of lectures, workshops, assignments and deadlines.
+There will still be room to follow your own path (demand based).

-During the development of this specialisation, we kept this diverse group in mind without making a compromise on the content we want you to learn.
-We will probably approach things differently comparing to your previously followed education at given times, but we will give you a soft landing and great opportunities to learn and grow as a professional.
+During the development of this specialisation, we kept this diverse group into mind without making a compromise on the content we want you to learn.
+We know for sure we will approach things differently comparing to you previously followed education, but we will give you a soft landing and great opportunities to learn and grow as a professional.